recode-sh/cli/README.md

 If you think about all the projects you've worked on, you may notice that you've:

-  - a set of configuration / tools used for all your projects (eg: a prefered timezone / locale, a specific shell...);
+  - a set of configuration / tools used for all your projects (eg: a preferred timezone / locale, a specific shell...);

   - a set of configuration / tools specific for each project (eg: docker compose, go >= 1.18 or node.js >= 14).